The studio in 2023:

-A house fire in 2011 destroyed the old studio.
+A house fire in 2011 destroyed the old studio, see further below.
 I lost everything.
 Don't cry.
 Rebuild.
 I rebuilt the house, I rebuilt the studio.

-It will never be done since I will always want to improve it, but right now it looks like this:
+It will never be done since I will always want to improve it.
+In 2013 it looked like this:

 Fender acoustic guitar